cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

     --country "$query_value" --fires-column "$result_column_non_int"
 ```

-3. A broken example with the default result column but where the
+3. A broken example returning the default result column but where the
     user-requested query column is out of range of the input file.

 ```bash